codemod-com/docs/blog/2023-2-3writing-test-cases-for-your-codemods/index.md

 All you need to do is:

-1. Clone Intuita’s [codemod registry](https://github.com/intuita-inc/codemod-registry) on your local environment.
+1. Clone the [Codemod Registry](https://github.com/intuita-inc/codemod-registry) on your local environment.

     `git clone https://github.com/intuita-inc/codemod-registry`